 Basically, when a build is ready for testing:

-Launchable responds with which tests to run and which order to run them in
+Launchable responds with which tests to run based on the changes in the build and the target.

-Your test runner sends the results to Launchable to continuously train the machine learning model
+When the run ends, your CI tool sends the test results to Launchable to continuously train the machine learning model.

 What data is sent to our servers?